 The Everest Three High Passes trek is the path that trekkers should follow to challenge themselves.
 Three mountain passes of high altitude, dramatic altitude change, and some of the most remote and breathtaking terrain the Khumbu has to offer.

-- The route crosses through Kongma La (5,535 m), Cho La (5,420 m), and Renjo La (5,360 m), These passes challenge trekkers technically and need good fitness and previous trekking experience at elevation.
+- The route crosses through Kongma La (5,535 m), Cho La (5,420 m), and Renjo La (5,360 m).
+These passes challenge trekkers technically and require good fitness and previous trekking experience at elevation.

 - You still reach Everest Base Camp and Kala Patthar, so you do not miss the iconic highlights; just augment them with a serious physical and scenic challenge.

-- This trek offers the most comprehensive way to explore the Everest region on foot, it includes the most terrain most trekkers on the standard route never see; at 15 days and 1,750 USD, it is the most inclusive of the Everest region.
+- This trek offers the most comprehensive way to explore the Everest region on foot; it includes the most terrain that most trekkers on the standard route never see; at 15 days and 1,750 USD, it is the most inclusive of the Everest region.

-- This trek is ideal for those with some high-altitude trekking experience and are ready to be stretched out of the comfort zone.
+- This trek is ideal for those with some high-altitude trekking experience and who are ready to be stretched out of their comfort zone.

 5-Day and 10-Day Everest Base Camp Trek